learn-co-curriculum/uci-mod-1-css-grid-lab/README.md

 stacked and filling the width of the screen.
 To turn this into a grid, we need to apply some properties to the `grid-container` class in our `index.css` file.
 First, add the property `display`, and set it to `grid`.
-Save and refresh `index.html` in browser.
+Save and refresh `index.html` in the browser.
 Now, our twelve divs fill the page, evenly dividing the height of our window.
 So, we see that using `display: grid` alone takes all of an element's immediate children and evenly spaces them out, effectively treating each div as a _row_ in one _column_.